a3f/r3k.vhdl/README.md

 This will build the BIOS, applications and start a serial session with the command interpreter running inside the emulator.

-`make gdb` sets a breakpoint at `0xbfd0_0000` (reset vector) and `make monitor` launches QEMU monitor mode.
+`make gdb` sets a breakpoint at `0xbfc0_0000` (reset vector) and `make monitor` launches QEcU monitor mode.
 All three modes start a gdb server at port 51234.

 `apt-get install gdb-multiarch` for debugging.

+Three virtual boards are supported: MIPS Pseudoboard, MIPSSim and Malta.
+Pass e.g. 'SYS=mips" as environment variable to select one. 'malta' is the default.
+You can also pass 'BIG=1' in order to build for big-endian.

 ## C Toolchain